gsavina19/Notion2Graph/README.md

 # Notion2Graph 🌐

-Dear stats lovers, I built something with zero practical value, but my brain has been demanding it for too long.
+Dear stats lovers ❤️, I built something with zero practical value, but my brain has been demanding it for too long.

 I wanted a navigable link graph (Obsidian-style) starting from a Notion backup.